RESEARCH

 Understanding the biological impact of psychedelic-assisted psychotherapy will strengthen the case for the legalization of MDMA as a prescription treatment for PTSD (required to be used in conjunction with psychotherapy in an outpatient setting with a residential stay).

-This study will open doors into further exploration of trauma healing, advancing our understanding of the biological basis of other emotionally and spiritually-based healing techniques.
-We expect that similar research will be conducted with other psychedelic medicines, including psilocybin and traditional sacred plant medicines like ayahuasca.
+This study has opened doors into further exploration of trauma healing, advancing our understanding of the biological basis of other emotionally and spiritually-based healing techniques.
+We expect that similar research will be conducted with other psychedelic medicines, including psilocybin.
 Similar approaches could be used to evaluate the impact of a wide range of alternative treatments, including somatic experiencing, different forms of breathwork, shamanic medicine, and energy healing.

 As we work to expand our culture’s capacity to heal trauma, we will build on this research and design relevant curriculum for Continuing Education programs for doctors, nurses, psychologists and other healthcare professionals.